 Though Jars Ceramistes is a family-run company that’s been around since 1857, their tableware is perfectly suited to contemporary needs.
 Their ceramics are very hard-wearing, able to resist cracks, fading, and the stress of dishwashers and microwaves.
 This is a result of an energy-saving manufacturing process that fires only once at 1285°C rather than the standard three times.
 Jars factories also recycle all the water and heat used in production, keeping waste and pollution to an absolute minimum.
-This cereal bowl from the Maguelone range has a slightly irregular round shape that has a windswept look.
+This pasta plate from the Maguelone range has a slightly irregular round shape that has a windswept look and Jars' signature crackled glaze.
 The non-porous glaze has a varied hue that emphasises the purity of handmade stoneware.

 Specifications & Care

 About The Brand

 Jars’ history spans more than 150 years.
 Founded by a potter named Pierre Jars, deeply guarded craft secrets have been passed down through generations to make out-of-the-ordinary ceramics and glazes in their factory in Anneyron, France.
 This know-how has earned Jars prestigious EPV (French Companies of Living Heritage) status.